João E. Rabaça

 I graduated in Biology (University of Évora) and hold a master in Management and Conservation of Natural Resources (Technical University of Lisbon and University of Évora).
 In 2017, I concluded my PhD in Biological Sciences – Ecology specialization in Coimbra University focused on interspecific competition of insectivorous birds.

 My main interests are biological invasions and bird conservation and their habitats, namely woodland, riparian and farmland communities.

 MSc. in Conservation Biology, Collaborator

-I have completed my degree in Biology at the University of Évora in 2006.
-In 2009 I have concluded my Master degree in Conservation Biology, and I am currently working on my PhD where I focus on landscape connectivity analysis applied to bird community persistence in fragmented areas.
+I have completed my degree in Biology in 2006, my Master degree in Conservation Biology in 2009, and I hold a PhD in Biology since 2020 where I focus my thesis on landscape connectivity analysis applied to bird community persistence in fragmented areas.

 My main areas of research are Conservation Biology, Landscape Ecology and Restoration Ecology mainly applied to animal species and communities in human-modified landscapes.
 My interest relies mostly on unravelling the determinants of species and communities distribution patterns in landscapes vulnerable to change, namely, habitat degradation, habitat loss and landscape fragmentation.

 I have a degree in Zoology (Faculty of Sciences, University of Lisbon, 2000), a MSc in Conservation Biology (University of Évora, 2005) and a PhD in Biology (University of Évora, 2011).
 I work in ecology and conservation of birds of prey and owls since 1999.

 My main research interests are: trophic ecology of raptors; road ecology of owls; species interactions and community structure; interference competition, intraguild predation, and superpredation in raptors; ecotoxicology of raptors; birds and ecosystem services; bird distribution and population trends.